-Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?
+Advertising vs. Content Marketing vs. Content Advertising (+ Examples)

 Modern technology has completely changed the landscape of pretty much everything.
-People are used to instant gratification, of taking control of the wheel.
+People are used to instant gratification and being able to take "control of the wheel" when it comes to their interactions with brands.

 They know what they want, when they want it, and how they want it.
 And thanks to multimedia streaming services, gone are the days of having to sit through commercials from businesses begging the world to buy their products.
 Within this context, the entire marketing industry has had to pivot to accommodate new expectations.

-And with it, it’s brought new terms that you may find confusing or overwhelming.
-What is content marketing?
+The rise of new marketing strategies has brought new terms that you may find odd.
+For example, what is content marketing?
 How is it different from advertising?
 And is there such a thing as having both of them working cohesively?

-For B2B and B2C companies, there’s always a question of how to allocate resources for expanding brand awareness and generating sales.
+For B2B and B2C companies alike, there’s always a question of how to allocate resources for expanding brand awareness and generating sales.
 Let’s dissect the similarities, differences, advantages, and disadvantages of content marketing and advertising.

 What Is Content Marketing?

-This blog you’re reading right now is content marketing.
-That puppy video on Instagram that you liked is content marketing.
-You’re surrounded by content for good reason — it works.
+This blog you’re reading right now is a content marketing example.
+That puppy/kitten video on Instagram that you liked is content marketing.
+You’re surrounded by content for a good reason — it works.

 The Benefits of Content Marketing